 Living in the residence hall is considered a privilege and not a right.
+Students are expected to follow the Code of Student Conduct as well as the following rules and regulations.

 A student's residence on campus is contingent on that student's compliance with the policies established for the general welfare of all residence hall students.
 It is the responsibility of all students in the residence halls to become aware of and observe all published rules affecting their status within the residence hall system at Co-Lin.
-Smoking is prohibited in all residence hall.
+Smoking, vaping and the use of all tobacco products are prohibited in all residence halls.